The Russia Investigations: A Case Still Unproven

 If Manafort and others take that as a beacon of hope to stand fast against the feds and fight their cases because they'll ultimately get a pardon, that could not only add months to this saga but also conceal important facts.

 Mueller, as usual, is in the driver's seat.
-If he presses ahead with criminal cases against people who don't accept plea deals, that means the Russia imbroglio could run well into 2019 or beyond.
+If he presses ahead with criminal cases against people who don't accept plea deals, the Russia imbroglio could run well into 2019 or beyond.

-If he opts not to prosecute people on whom he has evidence of wrongdoing and he simply writes what he's discovered in a notional final report, that might end this saga sooner but amount to an abdication of justice.
+If he opts not to prosecute people on whom he has evidence of wrongdoing and he simply writes what he's discovered in a notional final report, this saga might end sooner but amount to an abdication of justice.
 That doesn't seem like the Mueller that America has come to know.

 Another thing that Americans have come to know about Mueller is that he can keep a secret.
 So if he has evidence about a geopolitical conspiracy between Trump's campaign and Russia's active measures, the public probably won't learn about it until the moment the special counsel's office wants that to happen.

-Note: Editor's Note: This story has been edited to make it clear that it is analysis and that the allegations of the Trump campaign conspiring with the Russians remain unproven.